JulianKemmerer/PipelineC/README.md

 3. If a computation can be written as pure function without side effects (i.e. no global variables) then it will be autopipelined.
    Conceptually similar to technologies like Intel's variable latency [Hyper-Pipelining](https://www.intel.com/content/www/us/en/programmable/documentation/jbr1444752564689.html#esc1445881961208) and Xilinx's [retiming options](https://www.xilinx.com/support/answers/65410.html).
-   Sharing some of the compiler driven pipelining design goals of the [DFiantHDL language](https://dfianthdl.github.io/) as well.
+   Sharing some of the compiler driven pipelining design goals of Google's [XLS Project](https://google.github.io/xls/) and the [DFiantHDL language](https://dfianthdl.github.io/) as well.

 By isolating complex logic into autopipelineable functions, and only writing literal clock by clock hardware description when absolutely necessary, PipelineC designs need not be rewritten for each new target device / operating frequency.
 The hope is to build shared, high performance, device agnostic, hardware designs described in a somewhat familiar C language look.